turboMaCk/elm-continue/README.md

 **Usage of `Continuation` would be probably discouraged by broader elm community.
-Use this package as learning material or accept that its usage will probably be considered being anti-pattern and the fact that I'm neither trying you to convince to use or am being responsible for other folks reactions when you do so.**
+Use this package as learning material or accept that its usage will probably be considered being anti-pattern and the fact that I'm neither trying you to convince to use it nor I am being responsible for other folks reactions when you do so.**

 This package contains minimal implementation for abstractions to work with continuations which are commonly described as Continuation as Functor (`map`), Applicative (`andMap`) and Monad (`andThen`).